 Natural Fibers

-Solid State Clothing creates clothes with the planet in mind.
-By using 100% natural fibers, down to the thread.
+Solid State Clothing creates clothes with the planet in mind by using 100% natural fibers, down to the thread.
 This means our shirts are vegan-friendly and biodegradable.
 That’s right, our shirts can be put back into the ground!

 Synthetic fibers, such as polyester, nylon and acrylic, are made from fossil fuels.
 Polyester clothing and textiles are also one of the leading sources of microplastics, tiny plastic particles that have permeated our air, oceans, food, and bodies.
-We've cut out every bit of fossil fuel fiber from our t-shirt, down to the thread and tag, to create a zero-plastic garment.

 Transparent, Trackable Supply Chain